Skip to main content

 3. Selecting, Testing, and Validating the Parameter Combinations

 APIs assign data values to parameters.
 These parameters pass through the data requests to manage communication between the systems.
 Sometimes the API would assign two different values to the same parameter.
-The QA team has to test all the possible parameter combinations in API to check for any issues in the specific configurations.
-They also need to check if it passes the validation criteria.

 4. Updating the Schema of API Testing